 So I started looking around, and I tried a few options with VPS’s, dedicated hosting, and even colocation hosting.
 Often times, I’d move a site or two to try a hosting plan.
-Then if it went well, I’d move all my personal, company, and member sites to the new hosting.
+Then if it went well, all my personal, company, and member sites may have moved to the new cloud hosting.
 I would use the hosting plan for months before scary things started to happen.

 Moving hosts is a lot like the digital version of moving people in real life: you have to move the files and the database of the site (think boxes and furniture), but then you have to make sure all that other little stuff gets properly moved too (think all the junk that accumulates in people’s houses).
 This includes email accounts, domains, domain DNS, and even SSL certificates and much more.
 So it’s no small undertaking to move even five WordPress websites, especially since we were hosting some of our customer’s email on the server as well.

 Many modern hosting companies and services like Migration Guru have made migrating WordPress sites, ten times easier than it was back then.

 Early on, I had hired a freelancer to help with a few things here and there.
 He knew quite a bit about hosting that was beyond my knowledge.
 When he found out I was moving from one host to another, trying to find one that fit our needs, he offered to set up my first VPS.
 He recommended this hosting company (we shall not speak its name) that was very inexpensive and said he would do his part for a very low price.
 He set up our new server and we migrated all our sites.